 Anxiety and CBD

-In addition, according to many reports, CBD effectively treats people with anxiety.
+Also, according to many reports, CBD effectively treats people with anxiety.
 While stress doesn’t cause Irritable Bowel Syndrome on its own, it does make symptoms worse.
-It’s a never ending cycle, really — your stress can trigger your IBS symptoms, and then your IBS symptoms in turn make you all the more stressed.
-It’s a vicious cycle and the best thing you can do for yourself is to do what you can to step out of the process.
+It’s a never-ending cycle, really — your stress can trigger your IBS symptoms, and then your IBS symptoms, in turn, make you all the more stressed.
+It’s a vicious cycle, and the best thing you can do for yourself is to do what you can to step out of the process.

 In this case, treating your symptoms may help your condition to ease up a bit.